-Transfers from Other Colleges and Universities

-Students who want to transfer to Bloomington should contact the Office of Admissions for an application at 300 N. Jordan, Bloomington, IN 47405; by e-mail; or by phone at (812) 855-0661.
+Transfers from Other Colleges and Universities Students who want to transfer to Bloomington should contact the Office of Admissions for an application at 300 N. Jordan, Bloomington, IN 47405; by e-mail; or by phone at (812) 855-0661.

 Transfer students are first admitted to the University Division at Bloomington.
-They may then apply to the School of Journalism during the semester in which they will complete the admission requirements.
-Because transfer courses are not calculated in the cumulative grade point average for Indiana University students, transfer students must complete a minimum of one semester at Indiana University before they can be considered for admission to the school.
+They may then apply to IU Journalism during the semester in which they will complete the admission requirements.
+Because transfer courses are not calculated in the cumulative grade point average for Indiana University students, transfer students must complete a minimum of one semester at Indiana University before they can be considered for admission to the program.

-Acceptance of credit from other institutions will be determined by the Office of Admissions, and the applicability of credit toward degree requirements in the School of Journalism will be determined by the associate dean for undergraduate studies.
-No more than

-12 transfer credit hours of mass communications courses may be counted in the journalism major.
+Acceptance of credit from other institutions will be determined by the Office of Admissions, and the applicability of credit toward degree requirements in IU Journalism will be determined by the chair.
+No more than 12 transfer credit hours of mass communications courses may be counted in the journalism major.
 Only credits earned at Indiana University will count toward a student's grade point average.
 Courses from other colleges and universities transfer as credit only.